antaldaniel/dataandlyrics/content/project/listen-local/index.md

 ## Data Use {#data-use}

-* From participating artists we only ask questions that they usually post on their websites or tell to music journalist or bloggers.
-We will put all these information (with some clearly stated exceptions in the registration form) on the website of the experiment.
+* From participating artists we only ask questions that they usually post on their websites or would tell to music journalists or bloggers.
+We will put all this information (with some clearly stated exceptions in the registration form) on the website of the experiment.

 * We will use similar data used to analyze [this playlist](https://dataandlyrics.com/post/2020-10-18-october_playlist/) about the participants' music.
 This data is an analysis of their released music, not about the persons who play the music, or their earnings.

-* We do not ask any financial data, and we do not have accesss to any financial data of the participants.
+* We do not ask for any financial data, and we do not have access to any financial data of the participants.

 ## Transparency {#transparency}

-* The entire budget of our project is 10,000 euros.
-We hope that this will be enough to create a demonstration and a detailed feasibility study that creates a roadmap for granting agencies, collective management organizations, labels, publishers, to continue this work.
+* The entire budget of our project is 10,000 euros, co-funded by the [Slovak Arts Council](http://sgda.sk/about-us/), [SOZA](http://soza.sk/) and [Consolidated Independent](https://ci-info.com/), a distributor of independent music.
+We hope that this will be enough to create a demonstration and a detailed feasibility study that makes the user needs of Slovak managers, labels, publishers and artists themselves to continue this project in 2021.
+The project will be carried out by [Reprex](https://www.linkedin.com/company/reprexbv), a Dutch start-up co-founded by the author of the Slovak Music Industry Report, the first Hungarian Music Industry Report, Private Copying in Croatia, and the [Central European Music Industry Report 2020](https://ceereport2020.ceemid.eu/).

 * Participation for artists and music venues is **free** in the experiment.
 In 2020, we would like to find a viable business model that keeps this tool a good value for money for anybody in the independent music scenes.